SearchLightApp/SearchLight-Ruby/README.md

 		// file2 -> plain txt of search items, separated by newlines ruby searchComparison [query] ["location"] // compare results for [query] and its location with all other locations

+## A note on Cron Jobs
+run the command "rvm cron setup" so that cron knows where to find any required gems